Over a century ago, the first Women’s Day took place in New York.

 “I make decisions based on values,” Dr. Gwozdz declares.
 “It is important to me to be honest, trustworthy, dependable, reasonable and respectful of others and their ideas, even if I don’t agree with them.
 I’ve been very fortunate because I don’t feel any disadvantage as a woman in obtaining a leadership position, especially in the medical field, which is almost a 50/50 split.
 I think it’s good for women to have a bond with other women, and men with men.
 But we have to remember that we are a society of both men and women, so we need to work together as a whole.”

 “I wanted to use my entrepreneurial background to give back,” says West, who has a master’s in hospitality management and started the Chamber single-handedly while raising three kids and running her own business.
-“I don’t claim to know everything, but I am going to seek out people who do.
-I know how to be resourceful.”
+“I don’t claim to know everything, but I am going to seek out people who do.”

 Though West hasn’t necessarily wanted to get into politics, she sees an opportunity to advocate at the local and regional level—or even at the state and national levels.
 “I feel like I’m one of the few out there who’s really listening to people,” she says.
-“I talk with them all day long, I know where they’re coming from, and I want to make sure the small voices are heard.
-I try to see all sides and consider the big picture.”
+“I talk with them all day long, I know where they’re coming from, and I want to make sure the small voices are heard.”

-Yet another role model is Constance Martin-Witter, a retired educator from Michigan with Lowcountry roots extending back to the pre-Emancipation era.
+Her Lowcountry roots extend back to the pre-Emancipation era.
 Her father is from Bluffton and her mother, Ida Martin, originally came from the Charleston area, but became a local icon whose legacy continues to benefit residents today.

 Starting The Bluffton Breeze magazine in 2003 was one of the most important culminations of her vision because it highlights within its pages the unique local people, environmental richness of the estuary and history, such as the Burning of Bluffton and the Secession Movement that originated here.
 Now Huffman’s work with the Preservation Society gives her a chance to focus on projects like restoring the Historic Heyward House—which doubles as the Bluffton Welcome Center—an undertaking for which they just received a significant federal grant.
 She is also very pleased about the Society’s relationship with the Town.